About Us

 Estate Sale & Appraisal Experience

-Offering estate liquidation, inventory and appraisal services including consultation and appraisal reports written according to current USPAP and ISA standards.
+Offering estate liquidation, sales advisory and various appraisal services including verbal opinions of value, appraisal review and appraisal reports written according to current USPAP and ISA standards.
 Appraisals written for insurance, damage claims, divorce, equitable distribution, IRS charitable donation, etc.

 Buying and selling at the retail and liquidation level with inventory focused on fine art, sculpture, designer furniture, French and English furnishings, mid century modern, general antiques, American pottery, English porcelain, art glass, antiquarian books, collectibles, jewelry, silver, and more.